brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 and even sometimes,
 to achieve.
 SQL, on the hand, is known to be powerful.
-Actually that's the powerful tool you can use to retrieve and mutate data.
+Actually, for a SQL database, SQL is the powerful tool you can use to retrieve and mutate data.
 RPC gives while developing a frontend.
 Even GraphQL, which is more powerful than REST, is still vastly inferior to SQL.
 Not only, makes any